Oliver-Leete/HSSSimulations.jl/docs/src/tutorials/4_res_tut.md

 ## Saving Results at the End

 Compared to saving results for every time step, saving results at the end is much easier.
 The downside is that we can only save things that we have access to at the end.
-And the only things we have access to at the end are the contents of [`GVars`](@ref).
-Luckely, there is a placeholder field in GVars called `otherResults`.
+And the only things we have access to at the end are the contents of [`Problem`](@ref).
+Luckely, there is a placeholder field in `Problem` called `otherResults`.
 To use this we can make an [`AbstractOtherResults`](@ref) that stores whatever data we want.
 For this we'll make one that stores some information about the overhead heater controller.

 We'll store a list of layers that caused the overhead heater to update, along with the time of the update and the new power.